tontita/Leaflet.KoreanTmsProviders/README.md

 //add Daum Street Layer to map. new L.Proj.TileLayer.TMS.Provider('DaumMap.Street').addTo(map);
 ```

-This library provides a prefilled layer control,so you can just provide an array of strings:
+This library provides a prefilled layer control, so you can just provide an array of strings:
 ```JavaScript
 var baseLayers = {
 			'DaumMap.Street': new L.Proj.TileLayer.TMS.Provider('DaumMap.Street').addTo(map),